Our funding in numbers

 Our Travel Grant Programme is aimed at junior researchers who are currently conducting an experimental project in basic biomedical research and wish, as part of their project, to pursue a short-term research stay or attend a practical course of up to three months.

-Every year, we award about 150 travel grants.
-From a German perspective, about 80 % of the applicants are from abroad, and about 25 % of these are from overseas.
-To date, we have funded junior researchers of around 50 different nationalities in this programme.
+Every year, we award about 100 travel grants.
+From a German perspective, about 80 % of the applicants are from abroad.
+To date, we have funded junior researchers of around 90 different nationalities in this programme.

 International Titisee Conferences